 The two processes run side by side; we send a debt notice when we send the 7 day Enforcement Notice.

 We cannot exercise CRAR in respect of the debt, but as we will be in communication with your tenant we will attempt to collect any non-rent arrears at the same time without charge to you or your tenant.
 The standard legal charges as dictated by CRAR will still apply for the rent.

 What do PBS charge for debt collection where no rent instruction is given?

-PBS offer a free debt collection service for all commercial debts, with no charge to clients, even if we are unable to collect the debt.
+PBS offer a debt collection service for all commercial debts, with no charge to clients, even if we are unable to collect the debt.
 There is a small charge payable by the debtor, in accordance with Late Payment legislation.

-Upon receipt of your instruction a member of staff will be allocated to your case and will chase the debt for one month by post, email and telephone.
+Upon receipt of your instruction a member of staff will be allocated to your case and will chase the debt by post, email and telephone.

 Our aim is to collect the debt in full or arrange a sensible payment plan.